HTTP Load Balancer

 HTTP

-, select whether to have Distributed Cloud Services manage your DNS records withAutomatically Manage DNS Records
+, then select whether to have Distributed Cloud Services manage your DNS records withAutomatically Manage DNS Records

 .
-This option requires you to have delegated your domain to Distributed Cloud Services. -
+This option requires you to have a primary zone set up in Distributed Cloud DNS. -

 orHTTPS with Custom Certificate